Skip to main content

 ): string | ParameterizedSQL | ParameterizedNamedSQL | RQBJsonLogic;

-formatQuery converts a given query into one of the following formats:
+formatQuery converts a given query object into one of the following formats:

 • SQL WHERE clause